 Perhaps human beings have a desire to feel that we are victims, a lot of us feel we don’t get the recognition we deserve so feminism is a ready-made framework for that.

 Another thing I liked about the interview was that Janice was willing to disagree with Gad.
 For example, when Gad tries to draw a parallel between feminists and some incels she expresses doubt.
 Incels have been unsuccessful in the brutally hierarchical world of sexual selection and some (not all) of these individuals come to harbour misogynist fantasies.
 There may be a few misandrist feminists who come from similar backgrounds, but for reasons that have been discussed in a previous post (Dec 5 ‘Incels will always be with us‘) there are far fewer female incels.
 In my experience, some of the most radical feminists are almost the opposite, they are attractive, socially skilled, ‘well-healed’ and ‘well’ educated.
 It seems to me that there is a process of radicalisation going on in posh schools, particularly girls’ schools, and in university liberal arts departments.
-As Janice says, feminism is a ‘good gig’ which brings many perks and perhaps men are less willing to challenge toxic and misandrist views expressed by attractive (socially and physically) women and for that reason they are able to ‘get away with it.’
+As Janice says, feminism is a ‘good gig’ which brings many perks.
+Perhaps men are less willing to challenge toxic and misandrist views expressed by attractive (socially and physically) women and for that reason they are able to get away with it.
 These, however, are my speculations.
 Better listen to the interview and get Janice’s thoughts.